Glenn Hegar

 • Underserved locations (speeds greater than 25/3 Mbps but less than 100/20 Mbps).

-Authorized by the IIJA, the DEA of 2021 will fund projects that help ensure Texans and Texas communities have the information technology capacity needed for full participation in our society, democracy and economy by promoting a diverse array of digital advancement projects.
+Authorized by the IIJA, the DEA of 2021 was designed to fund projects that help ensure Texans and Texas communities have the information technology capacity needed for full participation in our society, democracy and economy by promoting a diverse array of digital advancement projects such as digital literacy and skills training, computer and device access, improving accessibility to online services, and integrating internet adoption and affordability strategies into preexisting programs.

 Need assistance?